riscv-admin/cheri-sig/CHARTER.md

 ## Background:

 CHERI is a technology that extends instruction sets with new architectural features (so-called capabilities) to enable fine-grained memory protection and highly scalable software compartmentalization.
 CHERI was developed at the University of Cambridge and SRI, and it includes [an instantiation for RISC-V (32- and 64-bit) using the custom opcode space](https://github.com/CTSRD-CHERI/cheri-specification).
-Microsoft has also announced an IoT-focused adaptation to be published in 2023.
+Microsoft has also [published an IoT-focused adaptation](https://www.microsoft.com/en-us/research/publication/cheriot-rethinking-security-for-low-cost-embedded-systems/).

 ## Scope: